 First, in order to get a clear picture of your current state, examine your business from customer’s point of view, look at what you do best and who your competitors are.

-Think of this process as a guiding map not as an overwhelming practice.
+Think of this process as a guiding map, a GPS.

 After realizing where you are today, try to picture where you want to take your business to and set future directions.